patka/cassandra-migration/README.md

   </dependency>
 ```

-In your properties file you will have four new properties that can be set:
+In your properties file you will have new properties that can be set:
 * cassandra.migration.keyspace-name Specifies the keyspace that should be migrated
-* cassandra.migration.script-location Overrides the default script location
+* cassandra.migration.script-locations Overrides the default script location
 * cassandra.migration.strategy Can either be IGNORE_DUPLICATES or FAIL_ON_DUPLICATES
 * cassandra.migration.consistency-level Provides the consistency level that will be used to execute migrations
-* cassandra.migration.table-prefix Prefix for the the migrations table name
+* cassandra.migration.table-prefix Prefix for the migrations table name
+* cassandra.migration.execution-profile-name the name for the execution profile
+* cassandra.migration.with-consensus to prevent concurrent schema updates.